jgretz/conference-schedule/README.md

 # Conference Schedule

 This project is intended to be a quick, simple, vertical schedule for conferences.
-The short idea is to have a standard UI that can be made to point at the datasource of any conference.
+The short idea is to have a standard UI that can be taught to point at the datasource of any conference.

-I currently have implemented the following conferences:
+The following conferences are implemented:

 - CodeMash (data from the CodeMash API)
-- CodeStock (data scrapped from their schedule page)
+- CodeStock (data scraped from their schedule page)
-- StirTrek (data scrapped from their schedule page)
+- StirTrek (data scraped from their schedule page)

 ## Live Site